CAA Travel Tips

 Make sure door locks work properly and use the dead bolt.
 Know where the fire and emergency exits are located.
 Don't open your door to any strangers.
 Verify hotel staff with a call to the front desk before giving access to your room.

-If you must travel with large amounts of cash, jewelry or expensive sports or camera equipment, ask hotel staff for a safe deposit box outside your room.
+If you must travel with large amounts of cash, jewellery or expensive sports or camera equipment, ask hotel staff for a safe deposit box outside your room.

 Reservations are important at most major city restaurants.